-Timing Compliance (name date) use of the property, whichever occurs first and as applicable As stated in the conditions of approval Within 5 working days of project approval.
-Responsible Party for Compliance 7 4 7 0 8 Owner/ Applicant i Owner/ Applicant C Compliance or Monitoring Actions to be performed.
-Where applicable, a certified professional is required for action to be accepted.
-Planning Department.
-The applicant shall obtain a valid grading or building permit and/or commence the authorized use to the satisfaction of the Director of Planning.
+Verification S. of Compilance (name/date) .
+1 0 n 4 L Summit and the second s As stated in the conditions of approval Within 5 working days of project approval.
+Prior to the start of use or the issuance of building or grading permits Responsible Party for Compliance Owner/ Applicant Owner/ Applicant Owner/ Applicant Compliance or Wontoring Actions o be performed Where applicable a certified professional is required for The applicant shall obtain a valid grading or building permit and/or commence the authorized use to the satisfaction of the Director of Planning.
 Any request for extension must be received by the Planning Department at least 30 days prior to the expiration date.
-The applicant shall submit a check, payable to the County of Monterey , to the Director of the RMA - Planning Department.
-Conditions of Approval and or Mitigation Measures and Responsible Land Use Department employees to attack, set aside, void or annul this approval, which action is brought within the time period provided for under law, including but not limited to, Government Code Section 66499.37, as applicable.
-The property owner will reimburse the county for any court costs and attorney's fees which the County may be required by a court to pay as a result of such action.
-County may, at its sole discretion, participate in the defense of such action; but such participation shall not relieve applicant of his obligations under this condition.
-An agreement to this effect shall be recorded upon demand of County Counsel or concurrent with the issuance of building permits, use of the property owner of any such claim, action or proceeding and the County shall cooperate fully in the defense thereof.
+The applicant shall submit a check, payable to the County of Monterey, to the Director of the RMA - Planning Department.
+If the fee is not paid within five (5) working days, the applicant shall submit a check, payable to the County of Monterey , to the Director of the RMA - Planning Department. er Propositions of Approval and Oxed Department Responsible Land Uxed Department effect shall be recorded upon demand of County Counsel or concurrent with the issuance of building permits, use of the property, filing of the final map, whichever occurs first and as applicable.
+The County shall promptly notify the property owner of any such claim, action or proceeding and the County shall cooperate fully in the defense thereof.
 If the County fails to promptly notify the property owner of any such claim, action or proceeding or fails to cooperate fully in the defense thereof, the property owner shall not thereafter be responsible to defend, indemnify or hold the county harmless.
 (RMA - Planning Department) PD032(A) - PERMIT EXPIRATION The permit shall be granted for a time period of 3 years, to expire on April 27, 2014 unless use of the property or actual construction has begun within this period.
-(RMA - Planning Department) PD005 - FISH AND GAIME FEE-NEG DEC/EIR Pursuant to the State Public Resources Code § 753.5, State Fish and Game Code, and California Code of Regulations, the applicant shall pay a fee, to be collected by the County, within five (5) working days of project approval.
-Permit Mitig.
-Cond.
-Number 4 5.
+(RIMA - Planning Department) PD005 - FISH AND GAME FEE-NEG DECAIR Pursuant to the State Public Resources Code § 753.5, State Fish and Game Code, and California Code of Regulations, the applicant shall pay a fee, to be collected by the County, within five (5) working days of project approval.
+This fee shall be paid before the Notice of Determination is filed.
+If the fee is not paid within five (5) working days, the project shall not be operative, vested or final until the filing fees are paid.
+(RMA - Planning Department) Permit Ming Cond.
+Number Number Number 4. ۶,